jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.7.27 MultiscaleRoughnessSignature

-Calculates the surface roughness for points over a range of spatial scales..
+Calculates the surface roughness for points over a range of spatial scales.

 *Parameters*: